keu/docs/concepts/scheduling-in-airflow.md

 - **`data_interval_start`**: Defines the start date and time of the data interval.
 A DAG's timetable will return this parameter for each DAG run.
 This parameter is created automatically by Airflow, or is specified by the user when implementing a custom timetable.
 - **`data_interval_end`**: Defines the end date and time of the data interval.
 A DAG's timetable will return this parameter for each DAG run.
 This parameter is created automatically by Airflow, or is specified by the user when implementing a custom timetable.
-- **`schedule`**: Defines when that DAG will be run and set at the DAG level.
+- **`schedule`**: Defines when a DAG will be run.
+This value is set at the DAG configuration level.
 It accepts cron expressions, timedelta objects, timetables, and lists of datasets.
 - **`start_date`**: The first date your DAG will be executed.
 This parameter is required for your DAG to be scheduled by Airflow.
 - **`end_date`**: The last date your DAG will be executed.
 This parameter is optional.